 Out on deck I could feel a soft wind playing over my skin.
-The breeze was faint but holding steady, and blowing in the direction we wanted to go.
-Facing the cool air, I took several deep breaths — so clean and fresh — before turning back to the jangadeiros and exclaiming, “The wind,” as if they didn’t already know.
+The breeze was faint but holding steady, and blowing right in the direction we wanted to go.
+Facing the cool flow of air, I took several deep breaths — so clean and fresh — before turning back to the jangadeiros and exclaiming, “The wind!” as if they didn’t already know.
 Only then did I take a closer look at them.

-They were exhausted, spent, shoulders rolled forward, eyes mostly shut, looking like tired old men who had worked hard all their lives.
-(Not so far from the mark.)
-And they were not happy old men.
-Scanning fore and aft, it was easy to see why.
+They were spent, eyes barely open, deep lines etching their faces, looking like tired old men who had worked hard all their lives.
+(Not really so far from the mark.)
+And happy old men they were not.
+Scanning fore and aft it was easy to see why.
 Unlike the day before there was no bounty of fish lining the deck.
 The only fish I saw were in the laundry basket at Ze’s feet.
 He had just rinsed them off.
 The basket wasn’t even half full.
-This was all the fish they had caught through the long, dark night.
+This was all the fish they had caught through the long cold night.

-Mamede saw where I was looking and guessed my thoughts.
+Mamede saw where my gaze was pointed and guessed my thoughts.

 João grunted at this and swore.
 While it wasn’t unusual for him to grunt and swear, it seemed so out of place in the early morning quiet.
-And for some reason — most likely exhaustion — it was funny.
-I don’t know who started chuckling at first.
-The rest of us soon joined in and the laughter quickly grew — getting louder and more raucous until we were all doubled over, cackling our asses off.
+And for some reason — probably exhaustion — it was funny.
+I don’t know who started sputtering at first.
+The rest of us soon joined in and the laughter quickly grew — getting louder and louder — until we were all doubled over, laughing our asses off.
 It was the strangest thing.
-The sun had just risen and there we were – four men on a raft in the middle of nowhere — laughing and laughing and laughing.
-It felt so good.
+The sun had barely risen and there we were — four men on a raft in the middle of nowhere — laughing and laughing and it felt so good.